 Each year, in honor of the September 11 National Day of Service and Remembrance, nonprofit organizations, faith-based groups, government at all levels, businesses, national service programs, and individuals work to re-ignite the spirit of unity and service that inspired Americans in the days following the September 11, 2001 tragedy.
 In observance of the tenth anniversary of September 11, Governor Haley Barbour released a proclamation marking September 11, 2011 as a voluntary Day of Service and Remembrance, and issued a call to citizens and organizations in Mississippi to join in activities of tribute, solemn remembrance and charitable service.
 Mississippians continue to respond to this call with statewide service projects and ceremonies that honor local police, fireman, veterans and military service members.

 United We Serve is a nationwide service initiative that helps meet growing social needs resulting from the economic downturn.
 This initiative aims to both expand the impact of existing organizations by engaging new volunteers in their work and encourage volunteers to develop their own “do-it-yourself” projects.
-Serve.gov is your online resource for not only finding volunteer opportunities in your community, but also creating your own.
+The MS Volunteer Hub Network offers an online resource for not only finding volunteer opportunities in your community, but also creating your own.